kenpfowler/COMP228-Lab3/readme.md

   Then, will create the appropriate object (chequing and savings) and display the account information.

 - [ ] As you create each account object,
-  place an Account reference to each new Account object into an array.
+  place an Excercise1.Account reference to each new Excercise1.Account object into an array.
   Each class has its own setBalancedAmount() method.
   Write a polymorphic screen manager that walks through the array sending setBalancedAmount messages to each object in the array